hufyhang/chop/README.md

 - `responseType`: the response type of the AJAX request
 - `data`: data to be sent in the form of an object
 - `done`: the callback function for async AJAX
-- `httpCache`: indicates if the AJAX request should be cached.
+- `cache`: indicates if the AJAX request should be cached.
 Default `false`

 If `async` is `false`, returns the returned AJAX object.